What Is a Work Order? (And What to Include in One)

 • Determine goals and metrics for success: Establishing specific goals will give you a foundation with which to evaluate how successful your work order management system can be.
 Goals may include reducing equipment downtime, increasing asset lifespan or improving technician response times.
 You can measure success through key performance indicators, such as the average time it takes to complete a work order or the number of maintenance tasks completed on time.

 • Use preventive maintenance methods when possible: Preventive maintenance on an asset will lengthen its lifespan and prevent breakdowns before they happen.
 It also decreases unplanned downtime, so equipment stays up and running for longer periods.
-With fewer breakdowns and consistent production, preventive maintenance work orders can help keep costs down and boost customer satisfaction.
+With fewer breakdowns and consistent production, preventive maintenance can help keep costs down and boost customer satisfaction.

 Benefits of Using Work Order Software